kaldi-asr/kaldi/egs/icsi/README.txt

 Mutliple distant microphones (mdm) setup is using only up to 4 PZM mics.
 Look below for more details, on notations and a typical meeting layout that ICSI recordings followed.

-Allowed mic_types for now are (ihm, sdm[1..4], mdm[2...4]). sdm1 will use D1 for single
+Allowed mic_types for now are (ihm, sdm[1..4], mdm[2...4]). sdm4 will use D2 as a single
-distant mic, mdm4 will combine D1...D4 using beamformer, etc.
+distant mic (look below for details, and why), mdm4 will combine D1...D4 using beamformer, etc.

 About ICSI corpora and this particular recipe
 =================================================================================